belindasallotment

 I have new neighbours with heavy machinery which is welcomed as the weeds surrounding me have halved now.
 I need a seat and a table to lunch on but I am very positive about the allotment again.
 Im so glad that I didnt give it up.

-Sometimes life is so tough and drinking booze after a hard slog of a day is such a lovely pull.
-Im doing it now but I feel fresh and exhausted from the digging although I nearly broke my wrist and bent my spade Ha.
+I feel fresh and exhausted from the digging although I nearly broke my wrist and bent my spade Ha.
 How hard was I working Eh.
 Anyway Im going to be a success this year and have some actual produce as 2007 was a disaster.
 Bring on the sunny nights as its been dark at 4pm here, I feel like today is the first day out of my hibernation

 Friday, September 07, 2007